2007-08: The Inaugural Season

 2011-12: Hitting a Lull

-Entering his third year as head coach of the Mad Ants, Joey Meyer again was assisted by Steve Gansey for the start of the 2011-12 season.
-After opening up the season with a victory at home over Sioux Falls and their first road win on the season over the Springfield Armor, the undefeated pace would not hold.
+Entering his third year as Mad Ants head coach, Joey Meyer again was assisted by Steve Gansey for the start of the 2011-12 season.
+After opening up the season with a victory at home against Sioux Falls and their first road win on the season against the Springfield Armor, the undefeated pace would not hold.
 After dropping all ten games in the month of February, the Mad Ants found themselves under the new leadership of Steve Gansey, who was promoted to head coach, while Christian Laettner, would serve as Gansey’s new assistant.
 Before March was over, the team sat with a 1-7 record on the month, checking in at 11-33 overall.
 Despite a 2-1 April finish and ending the season with a win over the Dakota Wizards, the Mad Ants sat in eighth place in the Eastern Division with a 14-36 record.

 In March, Walker Russell earned an invitation to the 2012 D-League All-Star Game along with teammate Darnell Lazare.
 Russell finished with a 9 point and 10 assist performance, while Lazare finished with 13 points and 6 rebounds for the East.
 Russell received earlier honors as the NBA D-League Performer of the Week for the week of December 5th; he ended his final season with the Mad Ants averaging 16 points and 9.9 assists.

 In his rookie season with Fort Wayne, Cameron Jones, out of the University of Northern Arizona, averaged with 14.04 points, which earned him the honor of being named to the All-Rookie First Team.